taocat/ukai/README.md

 `ukai_config.py` file and setup appropriate parameters defined in the file.
 The following parameters are configurable.

-* `image_root`: The path where virtual machine disk image data is stored.
 * `metadata_root`: The path where the metadata information of disk images is located.
+* `data_root`: The path where virtual machine disk image data is stored.
 * `blockname_format`: The filename format of each piece of blocks.
 * `control_port`: The port number of the contorl interface to get/set internal information of the UKAI filesystem.